 - Cuddlebug: A nickname for someone who enjoys being physical with their significant other or likes hugging people in general!
 This variation of the word “cuddle” is cute.

-- Sugar: This is short and sweet, can be used as a nickname for someone cute or sweet.
+- Sugar: This is short and sweet and can be used as a nickname for someone cute.

 - Cookie: Cute and affectionate pet name to call your boyfriend.

 - Darling: Used a lot and familiar; you can use it for your significant other if they are adorable; this means ‘sweet’ too.

 - Hot Lips: A cute and sexy name to call your boyfriend if he likes to kiss a lot or give out kisses.